jstedfast/MailKit/FAQ.md

 To deal with these kinds of messages, I've added a method to OpenPgpContext called `GetDecryptedStream` which can be used to get the raw decrypted stream.

-There are actually 2 variants of this methods:
+There are actually 2 variants of this method:

 ```csharp
 public Stream GetDecryptedStream (Stream encryptedData, out DigitalSignatureCollection signatures)